 Create a Strategy

 The next step is to determine how you will get from where you are now to where you want to be.
 Determine what training needs to occur.
-Set a budget for content creation and to cover the cost of delivering content to your employees.
+Set a budget for content creation and cover the cost of delivering content to your employees.

 Make sure that you have the right LMS in place, too, and account for that in the budget if you don’t already have a learning management system.
-Also, remember that this isn’t a once and done sort of thing.
+Also, remember that this isn’t a once-and-done sort of thing.
 You need to continually invest in your employees through ongoing training and development.

 Deliver Content in the Right Format

 Think that upskilling employees means forcing them to sit and watch endless slideshows?
 Today, that’s not the case.
 In fact, the right LMS makes it simple to deliver compelling training content in a format that fits each learner’s unique needs.